 Apple is abandoning Intel and forging ahead with the creation of its own ARM-based Apple Silicon processors, something the company says will increase both performance and efficiency in its range of Macs.
-Apple says the first of these new Macs will be with us before the end of 2020 — so what exactly should we expect?
+Apple says the first of these new Macs will be with us before the end of 2020, and they are due to be announced imminently at the company’s November event — so what exactly should we expect?

 We have rounded up all the latest news and rumors concerning this new era of Apple computers, from the expected prices to the performance and internal specs.
 If there is anything you have wanted to know about the upcoming Apple Silicon Macs, you will find it here.